 Prior to construction, and throughout successive phases, most disposal programmes are centred around key milestones and regulatory licencing to demonstrate safety.
 This includes transport, construction, operational and post-closure safety for the very long-term of the disposal facility.
-There are well-established existing international networks, NEA/OECD and IAEA guidance to support programmes in their preparation of safety cases and supporting analyses, in addition to state-of-the-art examples from advanced disposal programmes (See, IAEA Safety Standards Series SSG-23).
+There are well-established existing international networks, NEA/OECD and IAEA guidance to support programmes in their preparation of safety cases and supporting analyses, in addition to state-ofthe-art examples from advanced disposal programmes (See, IAEA Safety Standards Series SSG-23).
 A safety case is a set of statements concerning the safety of the disposal, substantiated by a structured collection of both quantitative and qualitative arguments and evidence.
 The development of the safety case and the task of integrating of all the necessary information will always be specific to the system evaluated and thus, in this area, each country has to develop its own capabilities in interaction with its local stakeholders, however, there is added value with seeking the help of experienced experts from elsewhere and adopting international good practice with respect to safety case methodologies.
-The safety case needs to be updated regularly by improved treatment of process understanding and refinement of modelling capabilities, particularly with respect to upscaling and coupling of processes during the post-closure phase but as well for safety during the operational phase.
+The safety case needs to be updated regularly by improved treatment of process understanding and refinement of modelling capabilities, particularly with respect to upscaling and coupling of processes during the post-closure phase but as well for safety during the operational transition from the non-saturated system to fully saturated one; The potential development of microorganisms which can catalyse certain chemical reactions; The variation of redox conditions, including the impact of substances released from waste packages; The thermo-hydro-mechanical behaviour of the rock and, in particular, the evolution of the damaged zone is of interest; Gas generation and identification of transfer pathways; Water saturation and swelling of bentonite used for backfill, plugs and seals; and Thermal evolution of the host rock and engineered barriers.